 Should every man get a PSA test?

 PSA screening is the most controversial test in oncology.
 Routine testing is not recommended for all men because it can detect indolent cancers that would never cause harm.
 Discussion is recommended for men 50 to 70, earlier if family history.
+BRCA1 and BRCA2 mutations — usually associated with breast and ovarian cancer in women — also raise prostate cancer risk in men, often with more aggressive disease; testing is increasingly recommended for known carriers.

 What is active surveillance?